 “Has anyone in this group actually heard the voice of God?
 If so, in what language did God speak?”

 The facilitator was fishing.
-He wanted to hear our responses for personal reasons.
+He wanted to hear our responses for his own personal reasons.
 One by one, each of us took our turn answering his questions.
-There were eleven of us in the group.
-Five of us admitted to hearing God’s voice in their own language.
+Eleven people were in the group that day.
+Five of us admitted to hearing God’s voice in our own language.
 Six people stated that they had never heard God’s voice, but they had experienced God’s presence in other ways, like nudging, protecting, or guiding.

 For Aquinas, the two forms of knowing were to be complementary.
 In other words, we wouldn’t make finite determinations based on only one form of knowledge.
 We’d make them based on both insight and intellect.
-To be taken seriously, people of faith must present themselves to the world through both realms of knowledge as we move into the church of tomorrow.
+To be taken seriously, people of faith must present themselves to the world through both realms of knowledge, as we move into the church of tomorrow.
 I believe true spiritual wisdom is a mix of insight and intellect—a well balanced mix!